[Node Manager] [Crunch2] Take queued containers into account when computing how many nodes should be up

-#5 Updated by Peter Amstutz about 1 year ago
+#5 Updated by Peter Amstutz over 1 year ago

 I've been studying the slurm elastic computing capability in more detail.
 I'm now leaning towards using continuing to use slurm in the cloud.
 I think some of the problems we've had with slurm are due to not implementing dynamic nodes in the recommended way.

 When slurm needs some nodes, it will call ResumeProgram with a list of the nodes it wants, e.g.